bahtiyartan/troia/docs/46DateOperations.rst

 	STRINGVAR3 = STRINGVAR3 + ISMAXDATE(SYS_MAXDATE)+ TOCHAR(10);
 	STRINGVAR3 = STRINGVAR3 + ISMAXDATE(SYS_CURRENTDATE)+ TOCHAR(10);

 In 3.08.x versions as default, this max date and min date values are 01.01.1975 00:00:00 and 01.01.2030 00:00:00 and they are hardcoded.
 After 5.01 versions it is possible to configure these maximum and minimum years for a database.
-To configure min and max year you have to set **MINDATEYEAR** and **MAXDATEYEAR** columns of **IASSYSTEM** table.
-It is not recommended that using this hardcode dates inside TROIA code. **Although this parameters are configurable, it is not recommended to change this values without a planned migration over database tables.**
+To configure min and max year you have to set **MINDATEYEAR** and **MAXDATEYEAR** columns of **IASSYSTEM** table. **Although this parameters are configurable, it is not recommended to change this values without a planned migration over database tables.**

 Basic Date Formatting/Parsing